VermontProperty.com

 Lake Champlain forms a large part of Vermont’s western boundary with New York State.
 The huge lake, the sixth-largest in the nation, is about 118 miles long and 12 miles across at its widest point.
 From the Vermont side, the sunsets visible over New York’s Adirondack Mountains can be spectacular.

-The lake is a tremendous resource for sports enthusiasts.
-Swimming, fishing, boating, kayaking and sailing are popular in the summer, while ice fishing and sometimes iceboat sailing and skating offer outdoor opportunities in the winter.
+are popular in the summer (including canoe and kayak rentals at the Burlington Boathouse, and sailing and boat rentals at the Community Boat House), while ice fishing and sometimes iceboat sailing and skating offer outdoor opportunities in the winter.
 Summer rentals on the lake are popular, so book early if you can.

 While the swimming is generally good during the summer, sandy beaches are the exception on Lake Champlain.
 Much of the waterfront consists of shale beaches or rocky ledge, though some rentals have docks or swimming rafts.
 A few parts of the lake sometimes have algae or aquatic weed problems, so ask about swimming conditions if that is important to you.
 Some rentals offer boat moorings.